cedar-book/BTS-Core-work/style_guide/code-style1.md

 - Long calls, definitions or declarations are recommended to use this style: [496c622](https://github.com/bitshares/bitshares-core/commit/496c6229e13bd511c2380f9c8d540e68bd65a65d)
 - Avoid multiple empty new lines in code, in general 1 empty line is enough to separate blocks of code.
 - Prefer FC_ASSERT instead of assert
 - Remove commented code.
-Comments can be made when code seems not enough to explain an idea, that comments are genrally used in test cases and explain in plain English what is happening.
+Comments can be made when code seems not enough to explain an idea, that comments are generally used in test cases and explain in plain English what is happening.
 Commented code should not be submitted, just delete it.
 - In lambda, prefer capture variables explicitly if what you need is not too many.
-- n a huge refactoring please do it in small steps in individual commits that are easily verifiable.
+- In a huge refactoring please do it in small steps in individual commits that are easily verifiable.
 This makes the reviewer life a bit easier. - [From: #1413 (comment)](https://github.com/bitshares/bitshares-core/pull/1413#issuecomment-437932230)
 - create/modify/delete of the database inside operation evaluator must be done in do_apply and never in do_evaluate - [From #1449 (comment)](https://github.com/bitshares/bitshares-core/pull/1449#discussion_r236381016)
    - The last one is not really coding style but an architectural decision that is specific to our codebase.
 - Pull requests should add/modify/delete the minimum amount code possible to develop 1 and only 1 feature or concept.
 [From #1467](https://github.com/bitshares/bitshares-core/pull/1467) - Pull doing several stuff at once.